 Those trained in palliative care can use their skills and training in hospices, hospitals and within the community.

 With increasing demand for those with palliative care knowledge, it is a useful course for all health professionals as well as specialists.

-Palliative Care is a named specialisation in the Postgraduate Certificate or Postgraduate Diploma in Health Sciences, or courses may be taken as a pathway in the Advanced Nursing specialisation.
+Palliative Care is a named specialisation in the Postgraduate Certificate in Health Sciences and the Postgraduate Diploma in Health Sciences, or courses may be taken as a pathway in the Advanced Nursing specialisation.